 Community learning opportunities

-Additionally, the site hosts a variety of public workshops in sustainable horticulture and healthy food systems, which are taught by College of Marin, UC Cooperative Extension-Marin Master Gardeners, local farmers, and other guest lecturers.
-The general public also has the opportunity to participate in private tours of the Indian Valley Organic Farm & Garden's many demonstration gardens and sustainability exhibits.
-Visit the Farm.
+Additionally, the site hosts a variety of public workshops, in sustainable horticulture and healthy food systems, which are taught by Farm staff, College of Marin, UC Cooperative Extension-Marin Master Gardeners, local farmers, and other guest lecturers.
+For any group of 10 people or more who want to visit and tour the Farm, please register at 415-720-2051.

 Certified organic produce

 As part of the learning process, students explore models of food-marketing, including direct marketing, Community Supported Agriculture, and Farmers Markets.
 Buy organic produce certified by Marin Organic Certified Agriculture (MOCA) at our Farm Stand and annual Fall and Spring Plant Sales.

 How the Indian Valley gardening program became a clipping-edge success